arteam/jdit/README.md

 If you need to specify properties for a specific test you can do it with the `@JditProperties` annotation on the the test class level.

+## Examples

+More examples available in a separate [repository](https://github.com/arteam/jdit-examples).

 ## Dependencies